Foot Problems That Require Surgery

 Your recovery, like your foot problem and surgery, is as unique as you are.
 In addition to the previous tips given on follow-up care for each surgery, here are some pointers that can help you recover quickly and without complications, and help get you back on your feet again.

-Pain: To help relive pain and reduce swelling in the first 24 to 48 hours after surgery, apply an ice pack to the affected area and elevate your foot above heart level, as recommended.
+Pain: To help relieve pain and reduce swelling in the first 24 to 48 hours after surgery, apply an ice pack to the affected area and elevate your foot above heart level, as recommended.
 Pain is usually most severe the second and third days after surgery, and after you first begin to walk again.

 Bathing: You will need to keep your foot dry.
 Getting the stitches wet can lead to infection, so be sure to keep your foot outside the shower or bath.